AAC Hyperion is sponsoring the ‘Leonardo da Vinci’ mission

 Sponsoring the VSV ‘Leonardo da Vinci’ mission with our superb subsystems

-Delft University of Technology is only a stone’s throw away from our Delft premises and in support of aerospace education here in the Netherlands, Hyperion Technologies are sponsoring the project.
+Delft University of Technology is only a stone’s throw away from our Delft premises and in support of aerospace education here in the Netherlands, AAC Hyperion are sponsoring the project.
 We are sponsoring an integrated Attitude Control System (iACS200) with sun sensors, as well as a payload processor, the CP400.85, for the mission.
 Thanks to the iACS200, the satellite will have the capability to determine and change its orientation in space and point the instrument towards the desired area of interest.
 We are delighted to be involved in such a project, whilst our products gain more flight heritage the project will also increase the visibility of the Netherlands space activities.

 Educating Dutch students one payload at a time